 Fortunately, you can hold your medical provider liable if they fail to diagnose your medical condition.
 In fact, this might be the only way to obtain compensation for your medical bills, lost wages, and pain and suffering.

 The Miami misdiagnosis attorneys of Shaked Law Personal Injury Lawyers can help you get everything you deserve from a negligent doctor.
-Our lawyers have more than 100 years of combined legal experience and have recovered tens of millions for our clients in Miami, FL.
+Our lawyers have more than 100 years of combined legal experience and have recovered tens of millions for our clients in Miami, Florida.

 How Our Miami Medical Malpractice Lawyers Can Help With Your Claim